I am always met with surprise. “This doesn’t look like the traditional box and line drawing I usually see.”

 A couple of years ago, another organization called our office and asked one of our staff members if they could use the name of our event, which is trademarked.

 This is when the circle kicked into motion.

-Instead of simply answering, the person brought the question to the inter-departmental team that was involved in the program.
+Instead of simply answering, the person brought the question to the inter-departmental team involved in the program.
 Again, rather than just answering yes or no, they all put their heads together to turn this into an opportunity.

-For example, the National Council on Aging joined, which is a major organization that we typically do not partner with.
+For example, the National Council on Aging joined, which is a major organization we typically do not partner with.
 Their involvement alone led to 2 million impressions.
 We increased our exposure by leaps and bounds, and it all began with a phone call.

 When major wins like these happen, we like to celebrate and showcase them.
-This further boosts team morale, and solidifies the culture that we’ve worked so hard to create.
+This further boosts team morale, and solidifies the culture we’ve worked so hard to create.